 These awards recognize and encourage such contributions that may include promoting respect, building community, establishing effective cross-cultural initiatives and advocating equity and inclusion within the university community.
 The entire CWRU community is invited to submit nominations and attend the luncheon.

+The eleventh annual Inclusion and Diversity Achievement Awards Luncheon will be held in April 2019.
 Plan to attend the luncheon and nominate a friend or colleague for a diversity award.